turingschool-examples/gitastrophy/README.md

 gitastrophy

-A sample repo to practice git workflows By: Sally
+A sample repo to practice git workflows By: Fred

 Fred added another line.